JosephMusya/futa/README.md

 ### Rate Limiting
-The number of requests to the main API are limited to 100 requests in 1 day
+The number of requests to the main API are limited to 100 requests per user in 24hrs

 ### Dependancy Installation for Futa
 ```